Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 New York University

-NYU prohibits all unauthorized drone operations on university property across its Manhattan, Brooklyn, and Abu Dhabi campuses.
-Dense urban NYC location creates significant safety and legal restrictions under both NYC Admin Code § 10-126 and FAA rules.
+NYU prohibits all unauthorized drone operations on university property across Manhattan, Brooklyn, and Abu Dhabi campuses.
+Dense urban NYC location creates significant legal restrictions under both NYC Administrative Code § 10-126 and FAA rules.

 Restrictions: Strict prohibition on unauthorized flights.
-NYC Admin Code § 10-126 takeoff/landing ban applies.
-No flights over campus buildings, quadrangles, or residential areas.
+NYC Admin Code § 10-126 effectively bans drone takeoff/landing citywide.
+University policy adds restrictions on campus properties.

 YesNYU Department of Public Safety — publicsafety@nyu.edu